Earl Paulk: Donnie Earl Paulk

 On October 14, 2007, Donnie Earl (D.E.)
 Paulk, who had become senior pastor of the cathedral a few months earlier, informed a shocked congregation that a paternity test had revealed he was Earl Paulk's son, and not his nephew as he had believed for all his life.
 D.E.
 Paulk had been raised as the son of Don Paulk, Earl Paulk's brother.
 However, the test confirmed that he was the product of an illicit relationship between Earl Paulk and his sister-in-law, Clariece Paulk, who was married to Don.
 Don Paulk later said that he has forgiven his brother, and said D.E.'s paternity "made no difference in my love for my brother or my son."

 During the Brewer case, Earl Paulk had denied sleeping with anyone other than Mona Brewer.
 However, prosecutors and the Georgia Bureau of Investigation (GBI) suspected he was lying, and triggered an investigation that led to a court-ordered paternity test on D.E.
 Paulk.
 As a result, Earl Paulk was charged with perjury on January 14, 2008.
 Two days later, he pleaded guilty to the charges, for which he was sentenced to ten years probation and a $1,000 fine.

 Allegations by daughter and granddaughter

 Paulk's daughter, Beth Bonner, appeared on Atlanta station WAGA-TV on December 11, 2007, and apologized on behalf of her family for her father's misdeeds.
 She claimed to have confronted Paulk as far back as the 1980s about his immorality.
 According to her, Paulk had confessed and promised to reform, but reneged on his promise.
-Revelations that D.E.
-Paulk was her half-brother rather than her cousin had come as no surprise to her, she said.
+She was not surprised when D.E.
+Paulk revealed he was her half-brother rather than her cousin.
 Interviewed on WAGA-TV the next day, Bonner's daughter, Penny White (née Penielle Brooke Bonner) went public with allegations, previously made only in court papers, that Paulk, her grandfather, had sexually abused her as a child.
 Paulk issued a statement through his lawyer denying the charge.